TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 # Topic Cloud

 So far, the logic has looked pretty clean.
 That's all going to change now the time has come to explain how you actually get a list of topics in popularity order.
 In order to sort anything you need an array of things that can you can apply the `sort` filter to.
-Those things need to either by objects (in which case you can sort by any property of the object), or strings.
+Those things need to either be objects (in which case you can sort by any property of the object), or strings.
 As mentioned above, there are no tag objects and no way to make any.

 Which leaves strings.
 I need to generate a string for each tag which includes number of posts and tag name in such a way that sorting the strings will get them in number of posts order.
 I can then iterate over the sorted array, splitting each string to retrieve the ordered tag names.

 {% raw %}
 ```